 GNF administrator—Responsible for configuration, operation, and management of Junos OS at the GNF.
 All regular Junos OS CLI commands are available to the GNF administrator for these tasks.

-JDM administrator—Responsible for the JDM server port configuration, and for the provisioning and life-cycle management of the GNF VMs (VNFs).
+JDM administrator—Responsible for the JDM server port configuration (for the external server model), and for the provisioning and life-cycle management of the GNF VMs (VNFs).
 JDM CLI commands are available for these tasks.

 While JDM software versioning does not have a similar restriction with respect to the GNF or BSYS software versions, we recommend that you regularly update the JDM software.
 A JDM upgrade does not affect any of the running GNFs.

 Guest network functions (GNFs) on MX480 and MX960 routers support Next Gen Services when the MX-SPC3 Services Processing Card is installed.
 You can enable Next Gen Services on a guest network function (GNF), by using the CLI request system enable unified-services at the GNF level.

 The MX-SPC3 Services Card is a Services Processing Card (SPC) that provides additional processing power to run the Next Gen Services on the MX Series routers.
 In a Junos node slicing setup, you can use both MX-SPC3 and MS-MPC on the same chassis but on different GNF Routing Engines.
 However, the MX-SPC3 comes online only if you have enabled Next Gen Services at GNF.
 If you have not enabled Next Gen Services, only the MS-MPC comes online